 Sir Keir Starmer being investigated over possible breaches of MPs’ rules

-The Labour leader was facing an investigation by Parliamentary Commissioner for Standards Kathryn Stone.
+The Labour leader is facing an investigation by Parliamentary Commissioner for Standards Kathryn Stone.

 Labour leader Sir Keir Starmer is under investigation by the Parliamentary Commissioner for Standards over potential breaches of rules on earnings and gifts.

-The Parliamentary website showed on Monday that Kathryn Stone was looking at whether he broke two sections of the MPs’ code of conduct on registering interests.
+The Parliamentary website showed on Monday that Kathryn Stone is looking at whether he broke two sections of the MPs’ code of conduct on registering interests.

+Sir Keir insisted he is confident he has not broken the rules, saying “there’s no problem here”.

+But he has already apologised in writing to Ms Stone “for the fact that administrative errors in his office have led to a small number of late declarations”, according to his spokesman.

-Her investigation, which began on Wednesday, was looking at the registration of interests under the section on employment and earnings.
+One strand of her investigation, which began on Wednesday, is looking at the registration of interests under the section on employment and earnings.

-A second matter being looked at was a possible breach of the section concerning gifts, benefits and hospitality from UK sources.
+A second area being looked at is a possible breach of the section concerning gifts, benefits and hospitality from UK sources.

-Sir Keir has insisted he is confident he has not broken the rules.

-During a visit to Wakefield in West Yorkshire, the Labour leader told broadcasters the allegations were not a surprise, adding: “My office is dealing with it and will be replying in due course.”
+During a visit to Wakefield in West Yorkshire, the Labour leader told broadcasters the allegations are not a surprise, adding: “My office is dealing with it and will be replying in due course.”

-Asked if he was sure he had done nothing wrong, he said: “Absolutely confident, there’s no problem here.”
+Asked if he is sure he has done nothing wrong, he said: “Absolutely confident, there’s no problem here.”

+Sir Keir’s spokesman said “we are happy to provide” additional information that has been requested by Ms Stone.

+“Keir Starmer takes his declaration responsibilities very seriously and has already apologised for the fact that administrative errors in his office have led to a small number of late declarations,” the spokesman said.

 Register for free to continue reading